Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 B-movie gaming

-Evil Reptilons are hell-bent on destroying us humans and taken hold of Planet X. They've enslaved much of the population, forcing them to build a robot army for an invasion.
+Evil Reptilons are hell-bent on destroying us humans and taking hold of Planet X. They've enslaved much of the population, forcing them to build a robot army for an invasion.
 Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue cute girls, and save the day.

-This game is like living a B-Movie so let's see some screenshots from the intro...
+This game is like living a B-Movie, so let's see some screenshots from the intro...

 Grab a raygun and fight

-We're not going to sit back and take this invasion lightly?
+We're not going to sit back and take this invasion lightly.
 Armed with a powerful weapon that is great for quick kills.
-However, refrain from overuse otherwise, it is less effective.
+However, refrain from overuse; otherwise, it is less effective.
 Thankfully, it can be charged by collecting the green blobs that a dead robot might leave behind after dying.
 There are also bombs - hit the shift key and they detonate.
-That kills anything nasty within your vicinity - even the captives so, be careful.
+That kills anything nasty within your vicinity - even the captives, so be careful.

 Next-Gen aesthetics!

-Go on, I said click this arrow just below and enjoy the YM Bliss...
+Go on, I said, click this arrow just below and enjoy the YM Bliss...

 Don't run away.
 Come back, there are girls to be rescued and robots to kill!